solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-All Azure management tools, including the [Azure CLI], [Azure PowerShell] module, [Azure REST API], and browser-based Portal, interact with the Azure Resource Manager layer and as such the [Identity and access management (IAM)] security controls.
+All Azure management tools, including the [Azure CLI], [Azure PowerShell] module, [Azure REST API], and browser-based Portal, interact with the Azure Resource Manager layer and [Identity and access management (IAM)] security controls.

 ![This image demonstrates how the Azure Resource Manager provides a robust, secure interface to Azure resources.]